 - 3 tablespoons powdered sugar, divided

-- 2 passion fruits (click here for How to Cut, Eat & Juice a Passion Fruit)
+- 2 passion fruits (click here for How to Juice and Use Passion Fruit)

-Preheat the oven to 350 degrees F, adjust a rack to the center, and line a square (8 x 8 x 2-inch) baking pan with parchment paper.
+- Set the oven and prepare the pan.
+Preheat the oven to 350°F, adjust a rack to the center, and line a square (8 x 8 x 2-inch) baking pan with parchment paper.
 (Use a large piece that will cover the sides and cut slits in each corner so that it will lay flat.)

+- Make the crust.
 Add the cookies to a food processor fitted with the blade attachment and blend into fine crumbs.
 Pour them into a medium-sized mixing bowl and fold in the melted butter.
 Once the mixture is smooth, add it to the parchment-lined pan and use your hands and/or a flat-bottomed spatula to press it down evenly to form the crust.
-Place in the preheated 350 degree F oven and bake just until the edges are becoming golden and the center no longer looks wet, about 15 minutes.
+Place in the preheated 350°F oven and bake just until the edges are becoming golden and the center no longer looks wet, about 15 minutes.
 Remove from the oven and set it aside to cool to room temperature.

-Cut he passion fruits in half and pour the juice into a small mixing bowl -- use a spoon to scrape the pulp and seeds from the inside of the skin.
-(Here's How to Cut, Eat, and Juice Passion Fruit: A Photographic Guide.)
+- Prepare the passion fruit.
+Cut the passion fruits in half and pour the juice/pulp into a small mixing bowl -- use a spoon to scrape the pulp and seeds from the inside of the skin.
+(Here's How to Cut and Juice Passion Fruit.)
 Sift in the remaining tablespoon of powdered sugar and use a whisk to blend it with the pulp.
 You can evenly pour this over the entire cake in the pan, or on each individual bar when you serve.